Alirezarahhmati/Golestan/README.md

 Also in every account you can edite your information.

-All the information save in some files when close the program (Just stop running with the option in program).
+All the information save in some files when close the program (Just stop running with the Exit options in program).